Basilar Venous Plexus Cancer

 7. Diet: Poor nutrition and high-fat diets.

-9. Viral Infections: Certain viruses can cause cancer.
+9. Infections: Certain viruses can cause cancer.

 10. Hormonal Imbalances: Abnormal hormone levels.